PhilShishov/Automated-UI-Tests/README.md

 ## Installation
 When in visual studio click on rebuild solution.
-Maybe you will need also:
+Maybe you will also need :

 .Net Core 2.1/2.0
 https://www.microsoft.com/net/download/visual-studio-sdks